SusannePfeifer007/index_calculator/docs/newindex.rst

 The index calculation is based on xclim_.
 Index calculator only calculated indices, which are available in xclim.
 If you need an index, which is not included in xclim, please integrate it in xclim not here.

-First, you need a new index you need to edit two files:
+First, if you need a new index you need to edit two files:

 .. code-block:: console